A person covering the alcohol glass with one hand and saying no with another hand

 One Month In: Improved Liver Health and Reduced Health Risks

 After quitting alcohol for a month, one of the most striking benefits is the healing that occurs within the liver.
-The liver is responsible for metabolizing alcohol, and heavy drinking can result in fatty liver, inflammation, or worse — potentially cirrhosis, which is scarring of the liver tissue, or even liver cancer.
-A month's break from alcohol allows the liver to start repairing itself, thereby improving liver enzyme levels and reducing inflammation.
+The liver is responsible for metabolizing alcohol, and heavy drinking can result in fatty liver, inflammation, or worse — potentially cirrhosis (scarring of the liver tissue) or even liver cancer.
+A month's break from alcohol allows the liver to start repairing itself, improving liver enzyme levels and reducing inflammation.

-During the one-month mark, you will also notice a significant decrease in various health risks associated with alcohol consumption.
-For example, the risk of developing cancer, heart disease, and liver disease reduces as the body starts to heal itself.
+During the one-month mark, your body will become less likely to fall prey to the various health risks associated with alcohol consumption.
+For example, the risks of developing cancer, heart disease, and liver disease decrease as the body starts to heal itself.

 Liver Functions That Improve After an Alcohol-Free Month